pawelbcn/wp-site-github-backup/README.md

 - **Excluded Directories**: Configure which directories to exclude from backups
 - **Secure Authentication**: Uses GitHub Personal Access Tokens for secure repository access
 - **Backup Before Restore**: Automatically creates a local backup before restoring from GitHub
+- **Production Updates**: Easily upload changes from your production site to GitHub using the included script

 ## Requirements